LexieData/LexieData.GitHub.io/hr_project.md

 <img src="images/R Linear Model1.png?raw=true"/>

-Since the p-value is less than .05 and by looking at the R squared value, we can say that a person’s age at this company explains around 25% of the variance in people’s monthly income. <br>
+Since the p-value is less than .05 and by looking at the R squared value, we can say that a person’s age at this company explains 25% of the variance in people’s monthly income. <br>

 Now the boss wants to see a multiple linear regression model that predicts monthly income based on age AND total working years.
 I added the "TotalWorkingYears" variable by using the + sign in the orginal linear model function: